muratk5n/thirdwave/en/README.md

 ---

-Arab News: "Macron bound for Africa to counter waning French influence...Macron will visit three African nations around the Congo basin as well as Angola, with the focus of the trip being ostensibly away from France’s troubled former colonies in the Sahel, where anti-French sentiment is on the rise"
+Arab News: "Macron bound for Africa to counter waning French influence...
+Macron will visit three African nations around the Congo basin as well as Angola, with the focus of the trip being ostensibly away from France’s troubled former colonies in the Sahel, where anti-French sentiment is on the rise"